saniasiddiqui231/Design-Dreams-Game/README.md

 ## Overview

-Welcome to **Design Dream**, an exciting and heartwarming game that blends the thrill of puzzle-solving with the joy of home decoration.
+Welcome to **Design Dream**, an exciting and heartwarming game, inspired by **Homescapes**, that blends the thrill of puzzle-solving with the joy of home decoration.
 Follow Ivy's journey as she prepares for an important visit from her parents, transforming her house from a disheveled mess into a cozy, welcoming home.

 ## Storyline